 These were some of the Snowflake features that set it apart from other Data Warehouses.

 One of the important Snowflake features is Connectivity.
 Snowflake provides various Connectivity options including Native connectors (e.g. Python), JDBC/ODBC drivers, a Command-Line tool called “SnowSQL”, Web Interface which helps to manage Snowflake as well as to query the data.

-Pricing of Snowflake Data Warehouse
+What is the Pricing of Snowflake Data Warehouse?

 Snowflake features come with reasonable pricing.
 Below are some of the insights related to Snowflake pricing.

 - Snowflake Data Warehouse charges for Storage and Computing separately.